In Your Eyes (Peter Gabriel song): Recording

 The song incorporates vocals from Senegalese singer Youssou N'Dour.
 Gabriel invited N'Dour to his Ashcombe House home for lunch and played him a demo of "In Your Eyes" with the intention of having N'Dour record some vocals in English.
 N'Dour translated certain lines of the song into his native Wolof language and improvised his parts.
 Jenny Cathcart, a BBC researcher who acted as N'Dour's interpreter, recalled that "everybody was incredibly uplifted that afternoon.
 Youssou didn't even know he was going to do this; it was as if it was meant to be".
 Jerry Marotta, one of the two drummers who played on "In Your Eyes", recalled that N'Dour was several hours late for the recording session and recorded his vocal take in thirty minutes.

 Despite not being credited with the instrument in the album's liner notes, Daniel Lanois said in a 2023 interview with Rick Beato that he played an acoustic twelve-string guitar on the song's chorus.
 Lanois was not impressed with the quality of the guitar and believed that it was "not a very nice instrument".
 He further stated that the guitar part provided "a support role that a drum might play" and that "the support was such that it was high frequency, harmonic, high-speed component underneath a relatively low slow phrasing from the vocal."
-The arpeggiated guitar part during the chorus was a composite of two different tracks that were layered over chordal accompaniment from a piano and synthesiser.
-David Rhodes, who played the song's electric guitars, noted his preference for having "a lack of definition" between the synthesizers and guitars.
+In a 2026 interview, David Rhodes said that he played the song's twelve-string guitar parts on an old Shergold, saying that "it was a dog to play, but it had a nice sound."
+In the liner notes for So, all of the guitar parts were credited to Rhodes.